-Almost as soon as the snow melted away from the ground, but with many feet of it still nearby not yet melted, the fertile stems of this horsetail appeared early this spring.
+are-VENCE Latin arvensis, from the field Almost as soon as the snow melted away from the ground, but with many feet of it still nearby not yet melted, the fertile stems of this horsetail appeared early this spring.
 I'm not really sure if I've ever seen them before!
 Brown and light tan and rather fleshy in texture, they are quite obvious against the bare earth or dead leaves from last year.
 If one simply saw these and didn't watch the sterile shoots come up afterwards, it would be very easy to consider these two totally different plant species!
 The sporophylls atop the fertile stem almost look like a morel mushroom or a Turkish head wrap or even a brown Russian Easter egg!
 The sterile shoots, ~5 mm diameter, are bright green and have a dozen or more tiny. ~1 mm, branches coming out at each node, ~2.5 cm, in a tight whorl.
 The plant is abundant and rather weedy as it grows in lawns, plantings and just about anywhere one looks for it.
 While not in the forest, if there is an open depression with a little light, it will grow there quite happily.

 Equisetum hyemale Linnæus var. affine (Engelmann) A.A.
-Eaton 1903, scouring rush, souring rush horsetail high-mal-ee Latin hiemalis, of winter, blooming in the winter. uh-FIH-nee Latin affīnis, neighboring, allied to, kindred.
-This species lacks the branching at the nodes and is simply a perennial erect shoot arising directly from the ground.
+Eaton 1903, scouring rush, souring rush horsetail high-mal-ee Latin hiemalis, of winter, blooming in the winter. uh-FIH-nee Latin affinis, neighboring, allied to, kindred This species lacks the branching at the nodes and is simply a perennial erect shoot arising directly from the ground.
 Almost exclusively an aquatic plant, it is abundant in the shallow waters of nearly all the ponds in the Dredge Lakes area.
-Sporophylls arise from the tip of the stem in midsummer.
+There is a single patch of them on the East Glacier trail just past the Devil's club bridge in a weepy place (right photograph).
+Here the stems are deep green, producing more chlorophyll than the Dredge Lake plants as this environment is far darker.
+Sporophylls arise from the tip of the stem in mid-summer.
 Class Polypodiopsida Cronquist, Takhtajan & W. Zimmerman 1966 (Pteridopsida Ritgen 1828) ferns